Get Answers to Common Questions About Medicare

 What is a Medicare Advantage plan?

-- All the coverage of Original Medicare hospital coverage (Original Medicare Part A)
+- All the benefits and coverage of Medicare Part A

-- All the coverage of Original Medicare medical coverage (Original Medicare Part B)
+- All the benefits and coverage of Medicare Part B

 Plus, Medicare Advantage plans can include: